-The picture changes rapidly, however, when waves near the shore and enter progressively shallower water.
-As this occurs, waves begin to interact with the bottom, their speed decreases, and they become more closely spaced.
-As waves move into progressively shallower water, they begin to increase in height and to tilt forward toward the shore.
-Eventually, they become unstable and fall forward, or break (Figure 3).
+The picture changes rapidly, however, when a wave nears the shore and enters progressively shallowing water.
+The wave will begin to interact with the bottom, the speed of the wave will decrease, and the waves will become more closely spaced.
+As the wave moves into progressively shallower water, it will begin to increase in height and to tilt forward toward the shore.
+Eventually it becomes unstable and falls forward, or breaks (Figure 2).

-When a wave breaks, the energy that was picked up from the wind is released (Figure 4).
+When a wave breaks, the energy that was picked up from the wind is released (Figure 3).
 A large part of this energy is released as turbulence that churns up the bottom at the point at which the wave breaks.
 Most of the remaining energy is used in the formation of currents and in throwing the water from the breaking wave against the shore.

-Because of the interaction of the waves with the bottom in the nearshore area, waves that approach the shore at an angle tend to be bent, or refracted.
+Because of the interaction of the waves with the bottom in the nearshore area, waves that approach the shore at an angle will tend to be bent, or refracted.
 As a result, the trend of the waves as they break against the shore is much more nearly parallel to the shoreline than it was while the waves moved across the open waters of the lake.
-Where headlands project out into the lake, refraction causes the waves to wrap around the projection and attack it from both the front and the side.
-This greatly increases the amount of energy directed against the headland and causes increased erosion.
+Where headlands project out into the lake, refraction will cause the waves to wrap around the projection and attack it from both the front and side.
+This greatly increases the amount of energy directed against the headland, and causes increased erosion.